State & Local Government and Education customers…

 This best-selling program has helped thousands of organizations increase profits and productivity by helping teams make better group decisions.
 Travel the road to Abilene and you'll arrive at a place where deeply held, logical values fall victim to group dynamics.
 It's a bumpy ride culminating in meaningless outcomes and blame, but you can "skip the trip" if you know how to read the road signs.

-Manager Moments: How to Excell in Tricky Situations
+Manager Moments: How to Excel in Tricky Situations

 Teamwork in Crisis: The Miracle of Flight 232